King-Darius/AutoDot/doc/tools/autodot_llm_manager.md

    GUI remembers both the path and the component names used for text input and Godot tool toggles, so you can adapt the tweaks sent to LangFlow.
 4. Press **Open LangFlow UI** to launch the browser-based interface in your system browser.
-The embedded chat widget is optional because the GUI itself can route prompts through the flow once the export is selected.
+You can also stay inside the AutoDot helper and use the embedded chat panel described below to drive the flow directly.

 When a flow is configured you can switch the prompt sandbox to **LangFlow flow** via the execution backend selector.
 Prompts are passed to LangFlow using `run_flow_from_json`, with `input_value` targeting the configured input component (default `ChatInput`).
 The **Expose Godot tools to flow** toggle updates the boolean state of the tool component (default `GodotToolToggle`), allowing flows to route between pure chat and automation-enabled branches.
+Two additional checkboxes make the locally prepared LangChain pipeline and the registered Godot agent available to LangFlow under the component ids `AutoDotLLM` and `AutoDotAgent` respectively, letting flows orchestrate the same LLM and automation stack exposed in the rest of the GUI.
+The helper also sets `AUTODOT_LANGFLOW_MODEL_DIR` and `AUTODOT_LANGFLOW_FLOW` when launching the LangFlow server so external UIs can pick up the local context.
 The log records each invocation and any exceptions raised by the LangFlow runtime.

+### Embedded LangFlow chat

+The **Embedded chat** panel in the LangFlow column keeps conversation history in sync with the selected flow.
+Once a flow export is registered and the backend is switched to LangFlow, you can type directly into the panel and press **Send to flow**.
+Messages are streamed through the same `run_flow_from_json` invocation used by the prompt sandbox, with the chat history passed to a dedicated component (default `ChatHistory`) so flows can branch on previous turns.
+Responses appear inline and the full transcript remains available for copying into Godot or other tooling.
+This keeps the entire Autodot ← LangFlow → LangChain → local LLM workflow bundled in a single application without requiring an external browser window.

 ## Controlling Godot from LangChain